intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 ## Background

-Intel® Extension for Tensorflow* provides quantization feature by cooperating with Intel® Neural Compressor and oneDNN Graph.
+Intel® Extension for TensorFlow* provides quantization feature by cooperating with Intel® Neural Compressor and oneDNN Graph.
 It will provide better quantization: better performance and accuracy loss under control.

-Intel® Neural Compressor executes the calibration process to output the QDQ quantization model which inserts Quantize and Dequantize layers to includes help information for quantization.
+Intel® Neural Compressor executes the calibration process to output the QDQ quantization model, which inserts Quantize and Dequantize layers to includes help information for quantization.

-When use Intel® Extension for Tensorflow* to execute the inference of this model, oneDNN Graph will be called to quantize and optimize the model.
-Then the quantized model will be executed by Intel® Extension for Tensorflow* and accelerated by Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions on Intel® Xeon®.
+When you use Intel® Extension for Tensorflow* to execute the inference of this model, oneDNN Graph will be called to quantize and optimize the model.
+Then the quantized model will be executed by Intel® Extension for Tensorflow* and accelerated by Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions on Intel® Xeon® processors.

 ## Introduction